MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/mdm-enrollment-of-windows-devices.md

    ![access work or school](images/unifiedenrollment-rs1-30.png)

 4. Select the **Enroll only in device management** link (available in servicing build 14393.82, KB3176934).
-For older builds, use [Connecting your Windows 10-based device to work using a deep link](#connecting-your-windows-10-based-device-to-work-using-a-deep-link).
+For older builds, see [Connect your Windows 10-based device to work using a deep link](mdm-enrollment-of-windows-devices.md#connect-your-windows-10-based-device-to-work-using-a-deep-link).

    ![connect to work or school](images/unifiedenrollment-rs1-31.png)